VivianaRiveraEstay/metacommunity_asymmetry_pld_model/README.md

 - `run_model.m` — main script used to run simulations and compute metrics.
 - `ecosystem_model.m` — system of differential equations describing the predator–prey dynamics.
 - `generate_asymmetric_connectivity.m` — function used to generate asymmetric connectivity matrices.
+- `plot_matrix.m` — script used to generate the connectivity matrix figures shown in the manuscript.

 ## Requirements